Qiskit/qiskit.org/content/experiments/quantalier.md

 ---
 title: Quantalier
 author: Qiskit Team
-description: The Quantalier is a visual experiment based on IBM Q’s quantum computers.
+description: The Quantalier is a visual experiment based on IBM Quantum computers.
 Physically made of over 1000 LEDs and a Raspberry Pi, the shape of the Quantalier reflects the interior elements of a real quantum computer.
 image: /images/experiments/quantalier/QuantalierPizGloria.jpg
 to: /experiments/quantalier
 media: